 https://islamiczikr.com/definition-of-fasting-and-age-of-the-fasting-person/feed/ 0

-I am feeling Happy https://islamiczikr.com/i-am-feeling-happy/ https://islamiczikr.com/i-am-feeling-happy/#respond Tue, 19 Dec 2023 04:04:16 +0000 https://islamiczikr.com/?p=906 Begin by thanking and expressing gratitude to Allah for the blessings that have brought happiness into your Happy life.
+I am feeling Happy https://islamiczikr.com/i-am-feeling-happy/ https://islamiczikr.com/i-am-feeling-happy/#respond Tue, 19 Dec 2023 04:04:15 +0000 https://islamiczikr.com/?p=906 Read more]]> Begin by thanking and expressing gratitude to Allah for the blessings that have brought happiness into your Happy life.
 Utilize phrases like “Alhamdulillah” and also read the below dua .

 #1